dkh1871/goGameOfLife/README.md

 # goGameOfLife
-Just learning go and I enjoy create game of life as a project
+Just learning go and I enjoy creating game of life as a project